spencer1202/mqtt-testbed/server/README.md

 the impact of inserting an agent of any sort into the broker, so we're starting with that and then bringing the other pieces online incrementally.)

 To use this, clone a copy of [mochi-mqtt server](https://github.com/mochi-mqtt/server) in its own directory.
-Then set uup your own server based on it and add the `policy` hook defined here to it.
+Then set up your own server based on it and add the `policy` hook defined here to it.
 The simplest way to do that is to add it to the basic MQTT server that comes with Mochi itself:

-In mochi, go into the `cmd` directory and edit `main.go`.
+In Mochi, go into the `cmd` directory and edit `main.go`.

 Add a line to import this module: